JakubIllner/jakubillner.github.io/_posts/2024-06-28-streaming-ingest.markdown

 Performance of writing data into a stream in the Streaming service is determined by the number of partitions allocated to the stream and the distribution of data across partitions.
 A single partition supports write throughput of 1 MB/sec.
-With data evenly distributed across partitions, the write performance scales linearly with the number of partitions.
+With data evenly distributed across partitions, the write throughput scales linearly with the number of partitions.

-In the use case I tested, I observed a write performance of about 7.5 MB/sec for the stream with 8 partitions, or about 94% of the theoretical maximum of 8 MB/sec.
+In the use case I tested, I observed a write throughput of about 7.5 MB/sec for the stream with 8 partitions, or about 94% of the theoretical maximum of 8 MB/sec.
 The events were grouped into batches of 60-100 messages, with the key having the same value for the whole batch.
 The key was generated randomly across batches.